Mrs Amanda Crossland

 Mrs Keane has a degree in Sociology from the University of York.
 Previously she has worked as a teaching assistant and a cricket coach for Nottinghamshire County Cricket Club, before completing her PGCE at Nottingham Trent University.
 Mrs Keane believes in developing the self-confidence of the children in her class, supporting their wellbeing and ensuring that they enjoy all aspects of school life.

-Miss Carter has a degree in Education Studies with Psychology and Counselling from Sheffield Hallam University.
+Mrs Hough has a degree in Education Studies with Psychology and Counselling from Sheffield Hallam University.
 She previously worked as an SEN Support Assistant at a secondary school and a Family Support Worker at an Autism charity.
-Miss Carter trained to teach at Nottingham Trent University.
+Mrs Hough trained to teach at Nottingham Trent University.
 She believes that all students should be given the opportunity to thrive and achieve their full potential.

 |